MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-analytics.md

 * Filters to let you view customer service data for a specific time period.
 * Key performance indicator charts that give you the basics of how your system is performing.
 * Graphical charts showing trends and breakdowns of cases from a variety of views.
-* Impact charts that use language understanding artificial intelligence technology to show the impact and trends of cases related to specific support topics.
+* Impact charts that show the impact and trends of cases related to specific support topics.

 ## Dashboard filters